wangjianbing1998/RLLL/README.md

 - hottune: unfrozen the shared-cnn layers
 - folwf: frozen other layers' LWF
 - lwf: learning without forgetting, unfrozen all layers and use the other loss
-- rlll(Ours): unfrozen all layers and use the other loss, use the backward training
+- tblwf(Ours): unfrozen all layers and use the other loss, use the backward training